pantheon-systems/documentation/source/content/pantheon_stripped.md

 ### Why doesn't Google Analytics match Pantheon's traffic metrics?

 Google Analytics focuses on measuring visits while our request log more comprehensively measures traffic.
-For more details, see the [Traffic Limits and Overages](/traffic-limits#why-doesnt-pantheons-traffic-metrics-match-my-other-analytics) doc.
+For more details, see [Traffic Limits and Overages](/guides/account-mgmt/traffic).